-14 Places to Play with Babies and Toddlers in Champaign-Urbana
+14 Places to Play with Babies, Toddlers and Preschoolers in Champaign-Urbana

-The best places to take your baby or toddler to play in Champaign-Urbana and surrounding communities
+The best places to take your baby, toddler or preschooler to play in Champaign-Urbana and surrounding communities

 Ask any parent with kids of any age and they’ll remind you that toddlerhood is just a unique time in the life of a parent.
-Finding places and spaces to be safe and enjoy fun with babies and toddlers is helpful to navigating this season in parenting, and especially so if you are also caring for more than one child, too.
+Finding places and spaces to be safe and enjoy fun with babies, toddlers and preschoolers is helpful to navigating this season in parenting, and especially so if you are also caring for more than one child, too.

 Some general ideas

 All of our local libraries are great spaces for toddlers.
 The Champaign Public Library and Urbana Free Library have the largest play areas around our community and even if these are not your usual library, we know they would welcome you to visit to play with your toddlers any time.

 The posts we link below have some great ideas, too.
 Indoor play areas are often constructed with young children, such as toddlers and preschoolers, in mind.
 Peruse the list below to see what you’re looking for, depending on the time of year and stage your child is currently.

-Places to take babies and toddlers to play in Champaign-Urbana
+Places to take babies, toddlers and preschoolers to play in Champaign-Urbana

 In Champaign-Urbana, we are not lacking for options when it comes to enjoyable child play.
 We’ve talked to our parents of young children and put together a list of our top places to take your baby or toddler in C-U.